 Reach for this book when your child feels like their family's culture or traditions clash with the 'typical' way peers celebrate holidays.
 It is a perfect choice for children navigating the push and pull of dual identities, specifically those who might feel a touch of embarrassment when their home life looks different from what they see in popular media.
 The story follows a young Chinese American girl who is convinced that no one wants to eat Chinese food on the Fourth of July.
 As her family works in their restaurant while the rest of the neighborhood prepares for parades and apple pie, she struggles with a sense of being out of step with her community.
 Ultimately, the story provides a gentle, reassuring look at how diverse traditions can coexist.
 It is ideal for children ages 4 to 8, offering a mirror for immigrant families and a window for others into the lived experience of first and second generation Americans.

-A first or second-generation child who has ever felt the need to hide their family's 'different' lunch or traditions to fit in at school.
+A child who has ever felt pressure to hide their family's traditions to fit in at school.

 This book can be read cold.
-It serves as an excellent conversation starter about what makes someone 'American.'
+It serves as an excellent conversation starter about belonging, acceptance, and celebrating diverse cultural traditions within a community.
 A child expressing that they are embarrassed by their family's cooking, language, or heritage in front of their friends.

 Younger children (4-5) will focus on the food and the fireworks.
 Older children (7-8) will deeply resonate with the protagonist's social anxiety and her desire for cultural conformity.